Bat Masterson (TV series): Development

-The series was loosely based on Richard O'Connor's 1957 biography of Masterson.
+The series is a fictionalized account of the life of real-life Bat Masterson, who had been an Army scout, Indian fighter, lawman, and a deputy of Wyatt Earp.
+It was produced by Ziv Television Productions, and is loosely based on Richard O'Connor's 1957 biography of Masterson.
 This was highlighted by the book's front cover being shown at the end of the closing credits with an onscreen notation "based on".
+A 1959 TV Guide article quoted the producer as stating they wanted the show to be as accurate as possible.
+The series was sponsored by Kraft.